What Is Cryptocurrency?

 Simply put, a blockchain is an endless growing list of data records (chain of blocks) that is secured by cryptography and highly resistant to modification.

 Bitcoin was the first cryptocurrency to be ever created.
 It was introduced in 2009 by pseudonymous developer Satoshi Nakamoto.
 The main idea was to create an independent and decentralized electronic payment system based on mathematical proofs and cryptography.

 As most cryptocurrencies, Bitcoin has a limited supply, which means that no more Bitcoins will be generated by the system after the max supply is reached (21 million units).
-Usually, the total supply is a public information that is defined when the cryptocurrency is created.
+Usually, the total supply is public information that is defined when the cryptocurrency is created.
 You can check the circulating supply and Bitcoin Price on Binance Info.